gioblu/BIPLAN/README.md

 ## BIPLAN CR.1
-BIPLAN CR.1 (Byte-coded Interpreted Programming Language) is an experimental interpreted programming language that fits in less than 12KB of program memory and is implemented in less than 2000 lines of code.
+BIPLAN CR.1 (Byte-coded Interpreted Programming Language) is an experimental interpreted programming language that fits in less than 12KB of program memory and its compiler and interpreter are implemented in less than 2000 lines of code.
 BIPLAN is a very compact language, even more compact than Wasm3, MicroPython or Lua.

 | Programming language | Minimum requirements |
 | -------------------- | -------------------- |